oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 : OPTIONAL.
 The acr_values requested by the client.

 "auth_session":
 : OPTIONAL.
-If the client has previously obtained a auth session, described in {{auth-session}}.
+If the client has previously obtained an auth session, described in {{auth-session}}.

 Specific implementations as well as extensions to this specification MAY define additional parameters to be used at this endpoint.